Building and maintaining a System of Intracellular Compartments: Introduction

 Understanding how subcellular structures of definite size, shape and chemical identity are assembled and maintained under nonequilibrium conditions remains a fundamental challenge in cell biology~\cite{Alberts2008,Misteli2001,Marshall2020a}.
 The assembly and homeostatic control of organelles, such as the Golgi complex and Endosomes, are of particular interest~\cite{chan}; these membrane-bound compartments must reliably maintain their identity despite a continuous vectorial flux of vesicles driven by active transport, fusion and fission.
 Despite detailed knowledge of the molecular players involved in their membrane remodeling, the key {\it physical principles} underlying organelle assembly in such {\it open} systems remain unclear~\cite{Glick2009}.
 The objective of this paper is to arrive at a quantitative description that clearly lays out the organising principles governing the assembly of the system of Golgi cisternae and make testable predictions.
 In doing so, we arrive at some surprising insights into intracellular organisation.

 Over the years, many descriptive models of Golgi organisation have been proposed, such as vesicular transport~\cite{rothemanves} and cisternal progression~\cite{losev,bonfanti,Matsuura-Tokita}, often portrayed as being contesting~\cite{Sens2013,rotheman}.
 Interpretations of these models using computational and physics-based approaches to qualitatively and quantitatively confront with experiments, by and large do not explore the space of steady states as a function of fusion-fission parameters or their dynamical stability, nor do they study feedback control mechanisms that maintain the nonequilibrium steady state; see however~\cite{Sachdeva2016,Vagne2018,Sens2013}.
-In our view, the distinctive feature of the Golgi nonequilibrium assembly is that its dynamical steady state is a {\it system of cisternae in the presence of a finite vesicular flux}~\cite{kurokawa}, that is robust to cellular noise.
+Yet it is precisely these features — the structure of the steady state and its stability — that we believe are central to understanding Golgi organisation.
+In our view, the hallmark of Golgi nonequilibrium assembly is its dynamical steady state — a system of cisternae sustained by a finite vesicular flux — that remains robust to cellular noise.

 Our analysis draws inspiration from recent discussions on the nonequilibrium assembly and size control of the diversity of filamentous organelles in eukaryotic cells, such as flagella, cilia, filopodia, which are built from the assembly-disassembly of microtubule or actin based structures~\cite{Mohapatra2016, banerjee, mukherjee, debashish, Marshall2020b}.
 The takeaway from these studies is that homeostasis of structures at a fixed size can be achieved only with size-dependent assembly/disassembly rates~\cite{Mohapatra2016}.